How does the process work/what are the steps?

 What are the things people should consider before calling?

 We would need information relating to the person to whom the application concerns.
-In particular, what evidence is there that the individual currently lacks capacity to make decisions.
+In particular, what evidence is there that the individual currently lacks capacity to make their own decisions.
+As part of the application, a medical professional will need to complete an assessment form to prove that capacity has been lost.
+It would therefore save time if this had been discussed in advance with them.

 Why are Grant Saw the best people for the job?